|9||Chinnasekkadu, Tamil Nadu|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Jaipur air is currently 7 times above WHO exposure recommendation
+PM2.5 concentration in Jaipur air is currently 2 times above the WHO annual air quality guideline value

 Moderate 81 US AQI